 - Lack of Protein: Hair is primarily made of protein, so inadequate intake affects hair health.

 - Extremes of exercise or caloric restriction.
-Low body fat and high stress can create hormone imbalance that causes ovarian dysfunction (lack of hormone production and ovulation).
+Low body fat and high stress can create a hormone imbalance that causes ovarian dysfunction (lack of hormone production and ovulation).

 Medications and Hair Loss